daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 _feel_ like a client/server setup, but under the hood, it is.

-It might not look like much now, but this improved client/server REPL architecture unlocks new and exciting possibilities for Alda composers to collaborate in real time.
+It might not look like much now, but this improved client/server REPL architecture will unlock new and exciting possibilities for Alda composers to collaborate in real time.

 Imagine a scenario where one composer is sharing their system's audio with